Tasburgh: Roman Tasburgh

 Two Roman coins have been found in the village, one close to the church and the other a short way uphill from the ford near the old Horseshoes public house.
 Pottery, held to be Roman, has been unearthed in association with burials at Chapel Hill.

 Five miles north along the Roman trunk road stood the tribal capital, Venta Icenorum, which translates as 'market town of the Iceni'.
 The Tasburgh farms were well placed to supply produce to Venta with its town hall, forum, public baths, arena and temples.
 A few miles south along the trunk road, a little beyond the present day Long Stratton, was a village which had grown up around a relay station for the Imperial Post.

-Roman rule finally disintegrated in AD 410.
-Anglo-Saxons, probably already here as mercenaries, were at Venta, soon to be joined by kinfolk arriving to settle.
-There is evidence that the better-off Britons fled leaving their villagers to be merged into an Anglo-Saxon dominated world which had become the kingdom of East Anglia by about AD 500.

 The only signs of early Anglo-Saxon activity in Tasburgh are pottery fragments from the churchyard excavations indicating that this site continued to be occupied.
-By AD 627 East Anglia had a Christian king and in time a small wooden church may well have stood on the site of the present building.
-One hundred and forty-four pieces of pottery from the churchyard site dating to between AD 600 and AD 900 show that settlement there continued despite the interruptions of Danish raids and invasions from AD 841.
+By AD 627 East Anglia had a Christian king.
+One hundred and forty-four pieces of pottery from the churchyard site dating to between AD 600 and AD 900 show that settlement there continued.

 With Danes settled among the previous villagers the hamlet around the church expanded.
 The churchyard 'dig' revealed over 1000 pottery sherds dating to between AD 900 and AD 1100 together with strap fittings, loom weights, a knife and an arrowhead.
 The foundation trenches of a house of this period were also excavated.
 It was a wooden building thirty-six feet by seventeen feet and would have been open to the rafters with an open hearth from which smoke escaped through the thatched roof.
 About AD 1050 a small church of flints and mortar with a 40 ft round tower was built.
 The tower, since heightened, still stands as part of today's church.